 WATCH ON BBC SELECT: THE RITUAL DROP

-The Rituals Drop was live between Thursday 1st April – Wednesday 7th April, check out Select More each week to be the first to explore the latest Drop.
+The Rituals Drop was live between Thursday 1st April – Wednesday 7th April, check out Select More to be the first to explore the latest Drop.

 This week’s Drop examines rituals and the part they play in modern life with an exclusive take from author and activist Padma Lakshmi.
 A travelling non-believer becomes a 21st century pilgrim discovering the devotional routes of Europe and the Middle East in Pilgrimage with Simon Reeves, national treasure Grayson Perry finds diverse ways to mark the landmark moments in our lives in Rites of Passage and globetrotting gastronome Stefan Gates sates both his appetite and his curiosity at ritual-laden festivals around the world in Feasts.

 Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Ritual Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 The Drop on BBC Select brings you the thoughts of writers, filmmakers and more.

 This week, we’re standing on ceremony as we talk about all things ritual.
 Author, activist and model Padma Lakshmi discusses why the ritual of cooking creates emotional memories.
 She travels back in time to her childhood via the evocative smells, tastes and even sounds of Indian cookery and shares how she is helping her daughter to make the same emotive connections through the repetition of her ancestors’ culinary customs.

 Watch Padma Lakshmi in Takes, filmed exclusively for BBC Select.